 - 2 tbsp extra virgin olive oil

 - 4 cloves garlic, minced

 - 3 stalks celery, diced

 - 2 tsp Italian seasoning

 - 4 cups vegetable broth + 1 cup water (I like Better Than Bouillon)

-- 2-15oz can diced tomatoes
+- 2-15oz cans diced tomatoes

-- 1-15oz can kidney beans, drained and rinsed (optional)
+- 1-15oz can kidney beans, drained and rinsed

 - 1 bay leaf

-- ¼ cup parsley, chopped
+- ¼ cup fresh parsley, chopped

-- 1½ tsp kosher salt, more to taste
+- 1 ½ tsp kosher salt, or to taste + freshly ground black pepper

 - Remove from heat and stir in parsley and lemon juice.
 Remove bay leaf and season to taste with salt (don't be shy, I added lots of salt!) and pepper.
 Serve hot with crusty bread.